Barisan Sosialis: Formation

 On 20 July 1961, Lee Kuan Yew called an emergency meeting of the Legislative Assembly to vote on a motion of confidence in the Government.
-Twenty-six assemblymen voted for the government and twenty-four, including thirteen of PAP left-wingers, either abstained or voted against the motion of confidence.
+Twenty-seven assemblymen voted for the government and twenty-four, including thirteen of PAP left-wingers, either abstained or voted against the motion of confidence.
 The thirteen PAP left-wingers who abstained from voting were then expelled from the PAP.
 The expelled members, including Lim Chin Siong, Sidney Woodhull and Fong Swee Suan, then proceeded to form an opposition party, the Barisan Sosialis.
-After the split, 35 branch committees out of 51 and 19 of 23 paid organising secretaries of the PAP went over to the Barisan.
+After the split, 35 branch committees out of 51 and 19 of 23 paid organising secretaries of the PAP went over to BS.

-The Barisan was officially inaugurated on 17 September 1962, with Lim Chin Siong as its secretary-general and Dr Lee Siew Choh as chairman.
-Its founding slogan was ‘genuinely full internal self-government’ through merger with Malaya and it shared the same aim with the PAP-‘the creation of an independent, democratic, non-communist, socialist Malaya’.
+BS was officially inaugurated on 17 September 1962, with Lim Chin Siong as its secretary-general and Dr Lee Siew Choh as chairman.
+Its founding slogan was 'genuinely full internal self-government' through merger with Malaya and it shared the same aim with the PAP-'the creation of an independent, democratic, non-communist, socialist Malaya'.
 The main objectives of the new party were presented in following four statements: